dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 At this point, you have created a macOS Big Sur USB Installer.
 Now, you'd need to make it bootable.
 You'd also need to continue the rest of this guide on a real Mac or a macOS virtual machine.

 ### Configuring your EFI Folder
-Clone this repository, unzip the file and copy the EFI folder of your preferred macOS version to your newly created EFI partition.
+Clone this repository, unzip the file and copy the EFI folder to your newly created EFI partition.
 This EFI is pretty much ready to go, however a few things need to be set before you are ready for installation and after you've installed macOS.

 Download [MountEFI](https://github.com/corpnewt/MountEFI) and [OpenCore Configurator](https://mackie100projects.altervista.org/download-opencore-configurator/) if you haven't.
 OpenCore Configurator is an alternative to [ProperTree](https://github.com/corpnewt/ProperTree) which provides easy-to-use GUI however, do not use it to download/update kexts.
 Simply copy and replace the particular kext in `EFI\OC\Kexts`.